 - Investments to strengthen the production capacity, investments in the construction of automated assembly lines and introduction of automatic inspection systems at the plants in Japan and Malaysia for efficiency enhancement and streamlining purposes

 - Capitalizing on new demand at an accelerating pace by bringing to market custom-type connectors in line with specific needs for differentiated products in the market and by expanding the standard product lineup

 - Increase in production equipment

 - Launch of mass production of new assembly products as planned

 New business domains

 - Systems business: Evolution of business models in preparation for the future age of CASE

 In addition, we are aware of the need to fulfill our corporate social responsibility (CSR) at a higher level as a globally operating firm.
 We will therefore continue to take comprehensive CSR actions that address a wide range of issues, including the environment, compliance, corporate governance, the protection of human rights, and the protection of information assets.

-Our Group will make full efforts to achieve the Minimum 8 in accordance with the medium-term management plan.
+Our Group will strive to consistently achieve the Minimum 8 by overcoming this extremely difficult situation caused by the coronavirus, combining all our efforts as an organization.
 We hope that we can count on the continued support and guidance of our shareholders.